JorgeCastilloPrz/ExpandablePanel/README.md

 Details
 -------

 This Android library implements the expand by sliding logic for a top or a bottom view in a two children view composition.
+That's the default behaviour, but it allows you to set a different View as the expandable one, making this component support multiple views inside it.
 It supports ```Android SDK 2.1 (Eclair)``` as minimum.

 ExpandablePanel library brings a custom view class called ```ExpandablePanelView``` to the final user.
 It implements the needed logic for integrating the expandable logic into your own Android application.